-The Alcohol Health Alliance UK (AHA) is supporting the Commission on Alcohol Harm: An Inquiry into the Effects of Alcohol on Society.
+The Alcohol Health Alliance is the secretariat for the Commission on Alcohol Harm.

-The Commission has been established to examine the current evidence on alcohol harm, recent trends in alcohol harm and the changes needed to reduce the harm caused by alcohol.
+The Commission on Alcohol Harm was established in 2020 to examine the current evidence on alcohol harm and the changes needed to reduce this harm.

 Lord Brooke of Alverthorpe